 While the city plans to open its application process on Aug.
 1, further delays from the pending litigation are possible.
 In an industry where its participants have become accustomed to uncertainty, potential applicants should gear up for an Aug.
 1 application process, but also understand that history may repeat itself just a little over a year later.

 Glenn C. Ross is the Co-leader of Plunkett Cooney's Business Transactions & Planning Practice Group.
-He represents clients in the areas of business law and transactions involving real estate and complex financing.
-Mr. Ross also ...
+He represents clients in numerous aspects of general corporate law, business and commercial matters, mergers and acquisitions ...

 Add a comment